open-feature/go-sdk-contrib/tools/tck/README.md

 deciding whether it cares about a report should not have to fetch a whole run to find out.
 `results.digest` covers the payload byte for byte, so a consumer can tell that what it fetched is what the envelope describes.

+Two fields next to each other mean different things and are worth reading carefully.
+`provider.configuration` is the provider's own **mode** — which of several materially different configurations of one provider was tested, `flagd-rpc` against `flagd-in-process` — and it comes from `tck.WithName`. `backend.controlApi` is how the suite drove the backend: `http` for the normative control API, `in-process` for the narrow allowance made for a provider with no backend.
+The backend block is always present and `controlApi` is always set, because `tck.BackendControl` requires the control to state it.
+Nothing infers it, and an absent value would not be "no claim made" but an unfalsifiable one — the same scenarios passing over the control API and passing through in-process manipulation of a provider that *does* have a backend are not the same claim, and this is the only field that separates them.
+The backend's own named flag configuration, if you set one, is `tck.WithBackendConfiguration` and does not appear in the report at all.

 `PROVIDER_TCK_REPORT_DIR` is an environment variable rather than a `Config` field so that emitting a report is a property of the run and not of the code: CI sets it, a developer running the suite